Travelling for more than 26 weeks

 Please note that once you’re travelling overseas for more than 26 weeks, it can take around 6 weeks to change your payments to your overseas bank account.

-Our Senior Services - International team specialise in paying New Zealand benefits and pensions whilst you are overseas.
-They are the best people to contact for questions about getting your New Zealand Superannuation or Veteran's Pension while travelling or residing overseas.
-They can explain the rules so you’ll know what to expect.
+Our International team specialise in paying New Zealand benefits and pensions while you are overseas.
+They are the best people to contact if you have any questions.